 Napa is the principal city of Napa County, it is also the largest city in Napa County.
 Perhaps more importantly, Napa is the southern most city in Napa County, which makes for easy access to San Francisco, Tahoe and airports.

 While other cities in Napa County are more well know for wineries and wine.
 Napa is probably best know for it’s vibrant downtown area.
-In Downtown Napa, you will find many excellent and diverse restaurants like The Thomas, ZuZu and Eikos.
+In Downtown Napa, you will find many excellent and diverse restaurants like Basalt, ZuZu and Eikos.
 Also there are many wine bars and cocktail lounges.
-Downtown Napa is also considered the cultural center of Napa, because of the many musical venues, like City Winery and Uptown Theatre, and museums.
+Downtown Napa is also considered the cultural center of Napa, because of the many musical venues, like Blue Note and Uptown Theatre, and museums.

 Just East of Downtown Napa is the Oxbow Public Market.
 Built in 2007 by The Carlin Company, the same group that designed the Ferry Building in San Francisco, the Oxbow Market features 40,000 square feet of restaurants and shops.
 The open air market is a great place for lunch or meeting locals, Oxbow hosts a locals night every Tuesday.
 Popular eateries include Gotts, C Casa and Hog Island.
 Shops include Poor House, Napa Valley Distillery and Napastak.